JavierCunat/flashcardApp/README.md

 ## Lab IV

 ### App Description
 App has a new Icon Launcher as lightning bolt and a white background to symbolize "flash" cards.
-When user wants to add a new card there is a gentle "slide" transition, alongside when the user presses the next button to toggle through flashcard there is also a "slide" transition, finally when the user wants to reveal the answer there is a "reveal" transition for UI/UX purposes.
+When user wants to add a new card there is a gentle "slide" transition, alongside when the user presses the next button to toggle through the set of flashcards there is also a "slide" transition, finally when the user wants to reveal the answer there is a "reveal" transition for UI/UX purposes.

 ### App Walk-though